lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/evaluation/README.md

 ## Directory Structure

 Here is the directory structure that will be used to evaluate solutions.
-The test and output directories will need to be added.
+The test directory will need images added.
 ```
 evaluation
 ├── accuracy.py